Cordtus/yaci-postgrest/OPERATIONS.md

 fly secrets list -a yaci-explorer-apis

 # Re-grant permissions
-fly postgres connect -a republic-yaci-pg -c "
+fly postgres connect -a yaci-pg -c "
 GRANT SELECT ON ALL TABLES IN SCHEMA api TO web_anon;
 GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA api TO web_anon;
 "